hanjie-jiang/bias-to-action/_notes/ml_fundamentals/ML_fundamentals.md

 The accuracy only measures the number of correct labels divided by the number of total labels.
 This can potentially lead to a issue **when the number of labels are limited in the dataset**.
 When negative samples composed 99% of the data, if every label is a negative one, we still get 99% accuracy.
 So, if we use more effective mean accuracy that quantifies the mean accuracy under each category, it would be a better metrics to work with.
 ##### Precision & Recall and their balance
 ###### Concept of Precision & Recall
-Now we need to introduce the concept of precision and recall. #precision
+Now we need to introduce the concept of precision and recall.
-#recall #F1score
 Precision cares about the correctness of positive predictions, whereas recall cares about coverage of actual positives.  <span style="background-color: #FEE9E7">Precision and recall trade off via the decision threshold.</span> In a binary classification problem:
 $$\text{Precision} = \frac{N_{\text{true positive}}}{N_{\text{true positive}} + N_{\text{false positive}}} = \frac{N_{\text{true positive}}}{N_{\text{positive predictions}}} $$